Latest TCR Update

 Developments over recent years, such as load management and the use of on-site generation, has seen users make substantial reductions in this peak demand use.
 This has been so successful that the network operators are now concerned that they are not bringing in enough money to cover their overheads.

-In order to tackle the above concerns, Ofgem has developed a new pricing structure, Targeted Charging Review (TCR), which was set to be introduced in April 2022 (Now April 2023) and is designed to recover costs more fairly across everyone who uses the network.
+In order to tackle the above concerns, Ofgem has developed a new pricing structure, Targeted Charging Review (TCR), which is being introduced in April 2022 and April 2023 and is designed to recover costs more fairly across everyone who uses the network.

 How will TCR affect me?